ShahzaibWaseem/RipeTrack/README.md

 To change any of the parameters like batch sizes, number of epochs, datasets considered, losses considered etc; check `config.py` file.

 In order to change the names of datasets considered change `TEST_DATASETS` list variable.
 By default it is set to `TEST_DATASETS = ["pear-bosc", "pear-bartlett", "avocado-organic", "avocado-hass"]`.
 Similarly, there is a list for the different loss functions implemented in the code (`losses.py`).
 In order to change the loss functions used change `lossfunctions_considered` list variable.
 By default it is set to `lossfunctions_considered = ["MRAE", "SAM", "SID"]`.
 We've only implemented loss functions for MRAE, SAM and SID; which is what we use in RipeTrack; In order to add your own consider changing the variable and `train.py`.
+Lastly, the datasets are captured under various illuminations, these can be configured by changing this variable `ILLUMINATIONS`.

 If you want to employ Transfer Learning, set `transfer_learning = True` in `config.py`.
 In order to train on Mobile images, set `use_mobile_dataset = True`.
 Set `run_pretrained = True` (in `config.py`) if you want to resume training the model (if the script was stopped).